Factories

 We currently require all our direct cut, sew & finish manufacturing partners to adhere to our Code of Conduct and additional policies (basically our requirements for ethical operations), and be monitored for compliance and continuous improvement.
 Our Code of Conduct references the FLA Workplace Code of Conduct which is based on International Labor Organization (ILO) standards and internationally accepted good labor practices.

-We require our Tier 1 and Tier 2 suppliers to participate in independent, third-party social assessments to ensure fair, safe and healthy working conditions throughout our supply chain.
+We require our Tier 1 and strategic Tier 2 suppliers to participate in independent, third-party social assessments to ensure fair, safe and healthy working conditions throughout our supply chain.
 Our assessments are conducted not only to help evaluate our supplier’s overall compliance but to also identify progress and stimulate improvement.
 All substandard audit findings must be remediated in a timely manner.

 Our sustainable partners process: